IdanShmsh/fieldforge/docs/compute_pipeline_operations/fermion_evolution.md

 # Fermion Evolution

-This category of compute shaders operates in FieldForge's compute-pipeline to perform evolution updates on fermion fields.Multiple interchangeable implementations may exist, each encoding a different evolution strategy or interaction model, but all must adhere to the guidelines below to ensure compatibility with the global simulation architecture.
+This category of compute shaders operates in FieldForge's compute-pipeline to perform evolution updates on fermion fields.
+Multiple interchangeable implementations may exist, each encoding a different evolution strategy or interaction model, but all must adhere to the guidelines below to ensure compatibility with the global simulation architecture.

 ---